rpn1966/platotheory2026/_pages/registration.md

 Registration opens on 4 April.

-Abstract submission for talks closes on ~~15 May~~ **Thursday, 22 May**, but poster submissions remain open until the registration deadline.
-(Please note the 1 week extension for abstract submission.)
+Abstract submission for talks has now been extended by 1 week to **Thursday 22 May**, but poster submissions remain open until the registration deadline.

 Final registration and payment deadline: **31 July**